 Temporary Homestay when you Arrive

-UW-Madison has three types of residence halls: undergraduate, graduate, or the short course dorms.
+UW-Madison has two types of residence halls depending on a student’s academic level: undergraduate or graduate.
 Spaces are limited in on-campus housing, so apply early for best consideration.

 Undergraduate Residence Halls